Introduction

 Robert Hutchison / Buildner guest jury

-Robert Hutchison Architecture, USA
+Robert Hutchison Architecture, United States

 The singular spiral gesture is a beautiful and simple move that works in conjunction with the solar path to create a diversity of experience.
 Light and shadow are invited into the home in poetic and thoughtful manners based on program and orientation, clearly illustrated by the diagrams.
 The interior spaces as rendered are architecturally stunning.
 However, the plan feels a bit tight and unresolved.